kgbergman/djinni-music-player/README.md

 ![Header Pause Play](https://raw.githubusercontent.com/kgbergman/music-player/main/docs/headerpauseplay.png)

 Once you play any stream(s), a pause and stop icon will appear in the header.
-Clicking the pause icon will pause all streams, and turn into a play icon, which allows you to resume them.
+Clicking the pause icon will pause all streams and turn into a play icon, which allows you to resume them.
 Clicking the stop icon will end all streams immediately with no fade-outs.

 ### Folders

-By default, a few preloaded folders will open with some self-describing names.
+By default, a few preloaded folders will open with names that describe their scenes.
 Open a folder by double-clicking on it.

 ![Folders](https://raw.githubusercontent.com/kgbergman/music-player/main/docs/folders.png)